gerazov/vim-toggle-bool/README.md

 # vim-toggle-bool

+⚠  I've ported a leaner version of this to lua [toggle-bool.nvim](https://github.com/gerazov/toggle-bool.nvim)

 This is a very simple Vim plugin built on top of [switch.vim](https://github.com/AndrewRadev/switch.vim) that can be used to toggle various boolean values.
 The following toggles are made:
 - `True` ←→ `False`
 - `Yes` ←→ `No`